knative/func/docs/reference/func_envs_add.md

-## func config envs add
+## func envs add

-Add environment variable to the function configuration
+Add environment variable to the function

 ### Synopsis

-Add environment variable to the function configuration.
+Add environment variable to the function.

 If environment variable is not set explicitly by flag, interactive prompt is used.